LabGeomatica/Buildings_damage_flux_around_buildings__flood_map/README.md

 For the evaluation of the flood damage the JRC vulnerability curves was used, that permit to asses the maximum direct tangible physical damage values to 6 impact categories.
 These curves are representatives of average European building behaviour.

+The document uploaded:
+.model3 - Model in which all the inputs and algorithms necessary for the execution of the methodology that characterizes the plugin are inserted;